Organic silk- bold colours and daring motifsshayonti

 After countless hours of research, I discovered that there was a remote village in the North East of India where this process was possible.

-I travelled there, stayed in a slum without any basic amenities for three months, with my mother in law lending her endless support and that’s where the Guilt free silk fabric was created as naturally as possible.
+I travelled there, stayed amongst the community for three months, with my mother in law lending her endless support and that’s where the Guilt free silk fabric was created as naturally as possible.

 The silkworms are left to feed on trees and reared outdoors, the yarn is produced in an untouched natural environment.